-How we generated over 80 backlinks on sites like The Guardian and The Conversation with no on-going outreach and improved organic traffic over 1,000%
+How we generated over 150 backlinks on unique linking domains on sites like The Guardian and The Conversation with no on-going outreach and improved organic traffic over 1,000%

 Social Films, a London based video production agency, work with global brands of all sizes to produce video content that drives views.

 The client is in a competitive market among many larger businesses globally and in their home market, the UK.
 Root Digital was tasked with building the website’s ability to drive organic traffic and leads.
 After initially working on helping the website migrate platforms, reconstruct the design, and create an on-going content strategy including new and improved key landing pages, we continued our digital PR and link building efforts to boost external factors and the domain’s authority.

 We had a huge amount of initial success through the back-end of 2019, launching a newsjacking campaign with minimal time that amassed 44 pieces of coverage including IGN, Yahoo! and the Observer, before looking to kick on into 2020.

 Within the 2020 plan was a small creative campaign that needed to have a focus on video marketing in order to build links and brand features in relevant publications.

 We knew that the social media app, TikTok, was growing every day, with the 2020 pandemic pushing it’s expansion further and journalists were hungry for reputable content relating to the app.
 Through a content and keyword analysis, we discovered that there was a gap in the market for UK-specific statistics on the popular platform with search volume.

 At the time of discovery, all ranking URLs in the UK for ‘TikTok Statistics’ were globally focused, providing statistics for global usage and even slightly more focused on the US and China.
 These ranking websites, such as Oberlo and BusinessofApps had achieved 225 and 1.1k LRDs respectively, with their link profiles heavily pointing towards the pieces being used as reference points and sources for writers.